Sturm-Liouville operators with measure-valued coefficients: Sturm--Liouville equations with measure-valued coefficients

 The theory we are going to develop from now on is not applicable if the support of $\varrho$ consists of not more than one point, since in this case $\Llocr$ is only one-dimensional (and hence all solutions of $(\tau -z)u=0$ are linearly dependent).
-In particular, the essential Proposition~\ref{prop:identDeftauTloc} does not hold in this case.
-Hence we have to exclude this case from now on.
-Nevertheless this case is important, in particular for applications to the isospectral problem of the Camassa--Holm equation.
+In particular, the essential Proposition~\ref{prop:identDeftauTloc} does not hold in this case, which is the main reason for assumption \eqref{genhyponepoint} in Hypothesis~\ref{genhyp}.
+Nevertheless, this case is important, in particular for applications to the isospectral problem of the Camassa--Holm equation.
 Hence we will treat the case when $\supp(\varrho)$ consists of only one point separately in Appendix~\ref{app:onedim}.

-We aim towards introducing linear operators in the Hilbert space $\Lr$, induced by the differential expression $\tau$.
+Our aim is to introduce linear operators in the Hilbert space $\Lr$, induced by the differential expression $\tau$.
 As a first step we define a linear relation $\Tloc$ of $\Llocr$ into $\Llocr$ by

-Now, in contrast to the classical case, in general $\Deftau$ is not embedded in $\Llocr$, i.e.~$\Tloc$ is multi-valued.
+For a brief introduction to the theory of linear relations we refer to Appendix~\ref{appLR} and the references cited there.
+Now, in contrast to the classical case, in general $\Deftau$ is not embedded in $\Llocr$, i.e., $\Tloc$ is multi-valued.
 Instead we have the following result, which is important for our approach.
-For later use, we introduce the quantities
+For later use, we introduce the abbreviations